-Protein supplements can derive from several sources such as dairy, animal, or even plants too.
+Protein supplements can derive from several sources such as dairy, animals, or even plants too.
 The commonly used source is from cow’s milk being processed to strip whey or casein protein from the rest of the nutrients.
 80% being whey and 20% being casein.

 Protein powder can further be broken down into different categories depending on the type of processing it has gone through.
 These are:

-- Protein Concentrate – This is the basic protein process and costs cheaper than any others.
+Protein Concentrate – This is the basic protein process and costs cheaper than any others.
 The amount of protein is 80% max, and the rest of the nutrients in the product will be fats and carbohydrates.

-- Protein Isolate – Isolate is refined slightly better, allowing it to be priced higher than protein concentrate.
+Protein Isolate – Isolate is refined slightly better, allowing it to be priced higher than protein concentrate.
 Nearly all fats and carbs have been stripped during this process, and the end result is 90% or more protein only.